Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 end
 Client.AddEvent("OnModDataInitialized", onModDataInitialized);
 ```

-On the server:
+>*Global ModData that request data to the server will not have received the data in `OnModDataInitialized` yet.*

+**OnModDataInitialized on the server:**
 ```lua
 local function onModDataInitialized()
     Server.Log( Server.Data.PriceList ) --- Table is ready
 end
 Server.AddEvent("OnModDataInitialized", onModDataInitialized);
 ```

->*Global ModData that request data to the server will not have received the data in `OnModDataInitialized` yet.*

 <br>